evidence-dev/evidence/sites/example-project/src/pages/ui-components/accordion/+page.md

 </AccordionItem>
 </Accordion>

-# Single Accordian
+# Single Accordion

-Including the `single` prop prevents multiple accordians from being open at the same time
+Including the `single` prop prevents multiple accordions from being open at the same time

 <Accordion single>
   <AccordionItem title="Item 1">

-  # Accordian Content
+  # Accordion Content

   This is the first item's accordion *body*.